gulabneuro/scRNAseq-ligand_receptor/README.md

 Files key:

 merge2_averages.csv
-<i>AverageExpression of each gene in each cell cluster
+<i>AverageExpression of each gene in each cell cluster.
 For calculation of null distribution of IS values for significance calculation</i>

 cortex_ligands.csv